 Terms and Conditions of Options.
-Options granted under the 2021 Incentive Plan may be either ISOs or "nonstatutory stock options" that do not meet the requirements of Section 422 of the Code.
+Options granted under the 2021 Incentive Plan may be either ISOs or "nonstatutory stock options" that do not meet the requirements of Section 422 of the Internal Revenue Code of 1986 (the "Code").
 The Committee will determine the exercise price of options granted under the 2021 Incentive Plan.
-The exercise price of stock options may not be less than the fair market value per share of our Common Stock on the date of grant (or 110% of fair market value in the case of ISOs granted to a ten-percent stockholder).
+The exercise price of stock options may not be less than the fair market value per share of our Common Stock on the date of grant (or 110% of fair market value in the case of ISOs granted to a tenpercent stockholder).

 If on the date of grant the Common Stock is listed on a stock exchange or is quoted on the automated quotation system of Nasdaq, the fair market value will generally be the closing sale price on the date of grant (or the last trading day before the date of grant if no trades occurred on the date of grant).
 If no such prices are available, the fair market value will be determined in good faith by the Committee based on the reasonable application of a reasonable valuation method.
-On April 18, 2023, the closing sale price of a share of Common Stock on Nasdaq was \$34.37.
+On April 16, 2024, the closing sale price of a share of Common Stock on Nasdaq was \$38.60.